 Ammonia has so many uses in industrial scale and domestic scale.

 Ammonia industry may cause several environmental pollution due to its products and physical conditions.

 Boiling point of ammonia is higher than both hydrogen and nitrogen.
 So we can easily liquidize ammonia by pressurizing while hydrogen and nitrogen remain as gaseous state.
 So liquid nitrogen can be separated from unreacted hydrogen and nitrogen.

 Haber process is performed at 530-560 0C temperature.
 Therefore, products coming out of the reactor have a large heat.
 This heat can be used pre-heat the reactants, nitrogen and hydrogen.
 This will reduce energy requirement of the plant and economical.

-In petroleum refining plant, H2 gas and NH3 are produced in petroleum refining.
-But ammonia is in aqueous state and with HCl.
-So NH3 exists as ammonium chloride ( NH4Cl ).
-If we want to recover ammonia from ammonium chloride, we can add aqueous NaOH to the aqueous NH4Cl solution with heating.
+In petroleum refining plant, hydrogen gas and ammonia gas are produced as a result of refining.
+But, that produced ammonia is exists as aqueous solution with HCl.
+So ammonia reacts with HCl and produce ammonium chloride ( NH4Cl ).
+If we want to recover ammonia from ammonium chloride, we can add aqueous NaOH to the aqueous NH4Cl solution under heating.

 Hydrogen gas is produced mainly in the petroleum industry to the world.
 This hydrogen gas is stored and used for many industrial applicaations.

 In use of catalyst or catalyst developer, we have to increase surface area to increase the efficiency of catalyst pprocess.
 Then When iron powder is used because they have a larger surface area than a iron piece.

 Hydrogen gas can be obtained by Steam-Methane Reforming.
 Following reactions occur in this process.

 Ammonia is the gaseous product of the haber process.
 It is the final product of haber process.